leo-berte/franka_AI/README.md

 # Franka AI

-End-to-end AI pipeline for robotic manipulation—covering dataset post-processing, training, and real-time inference—built around fully containerized Docker environments.
+End-to-end **AI pipeline for robotic manipulation** (covering dataset post-processing, training, and real-time inference) built around fully containerized Docker environments.
 The project integrates state-of-the-art policies (ACT, Diffusion Policies) through the LeRobot framework, as well as custom flow-matching–based models using action-chunking and hybrid state-vision inputs.
-It is designed for real-world logistics applications, specifically pick-and-place of deformable soft bags using a Franka Panda robot.
+It is designed for **real-world logistics applications**, specifically pick-and-place of deformable soft bags using a Franka Panda robot.

 ## 1. Project structure